CYCLING IS BACK IN DEATH VALLEY!

 Please read our registration and cancellation policies; and everything below before signing up.
 Our DVNP permit imposes various restrictions and requires that we enforce very strict rules.
 We need all participants to understand and agree to respect and abide by the rules of this event.

 Click the Register Now button to sign up and pay online.
-Due to the restricted rider-limit and the cost to host this event, we’re unable to accept volunteer or credit vouchers are accepted for this event.
-LIMITED TO 300 RIDERS.
-It may sell out!
+Due to the restricted rider-limit and the cost to host this event, we’re unable to accept volunteer or credit vouchers this event.
+LIMITED TO 300 RIDERS!

-The Ranch at Furnace Creek Resort.
-Our group rate for 2017 is $165 per night (plus resort fees/taxes) for a standard room with two queens.
-Call (760) 786-2345 and request group block code 766711 (Planet Ultra group).
-The discount expires September 10th, so please make your reservations early.
+The Oasis At Death Valley (formerly Furnace Creek Ranch).
+Our group rate for 2018 is $165 per night (plus resort fees/taxes) for a standard room with two queens.
+Call (760) 786-2345 and request group block code 795986 (Planet Ultra group).
+The discount expires October 10th, so please make your reservations early.
 For those who prefer to camp, The Ranch has a private RV Resort and campground; and there are 9 National Park Service campgrounds ranging from full hookups to primitive.

 Start / Finish Location: Grass area/road near building 400.
 See map.

 Friday night from TBD in room TBD at our host hotel.

 7am wave starts of 20 riders in increments 2 minutes (based on recommendations by Death Valley National Park staff)

 8 hours – based on the earliest start at 7am.
 All riders must be off the course by 3pm.

 Strict cut-off at Furnace Creek Aid Station at mile 54 (required by DVNP permit): Century riders must leave the Furnace Creek Aid Station no later than 11:15am.